 Exchange-traded products have grown popular, in part, for giving individuals easy, cheap access to areas of the market once restricted to institutions.

 ETNs, while comparatively small, can attract significant interest from investors.
-The iPath S&P 500 VIX Short-Term Futures ETN (VXX) was among the 10 fastest growing exchange-traded products in the world in the first two months of 2012, gathering $1.1 billion in new assets, according to New York-based BlackRock Inc., the industry’s largest provider.
+The iPath S&P 500 VIX Short-Term Futures ETN (VXX:US) was among the 10 fastest growing exchange-traded products in the world in the first two months of 2012, gathering $1.1 billion in new assets, according to New York-based BlackRock Inc., the industry’s largest provider.
 The largest ETN is the JPMorgan Alerian MLP Index ETN at $4 billion.

 For investors in the Credit Suisse ETN who didn’t pay enough attention, the freedom to access a complex market backfired after the Zurich bank ran into size limits on the derivative positions it took to ensure it could match TVIX’s targeted return.